e2b-dev/E2B/ISSUES.md

 - Warn about having multiple configs for the same environment
 - Put template field from dbk.toml in a separate [] category so it is not confused with id because they can look the same
 - Add default "empty" template that is used if you don't define anything
+- Ignore "files" directory when pushing if it is not present
+- Connect with id may be creating toml?
 #### Feedback
 > How can I create the DEVBOOK_KEY?
 It seems I can’t create resources without it
 > I haven’t used the dashboard before and I presumed I might have needed an invite to a team or sth of the sort.